The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Results and discussion

 \subsubsection{Absolute V magnitude}

-As illustrated in Fig.~\ref{Calibs_Mv}, a loose correlation between \Mv\ and luminosity class can be seen for later spectral types, although the scatter is significant.
+As is illustrated in Fig.~\ref{Calibs_Mv}, a loose correlation between \Mv\ and LC can be seen for later SpTs, although the scatter is significant.
 For early types, the dependence is even weaker, though still suggested.
-Notably, for stars classified as supergiants, \Mv\ remains nearly constant across spectral types.
-The linear fit for \(M_V\) is generally robust and consistent under bootstrap analysis, despite notable scatter across all three luminosity classes.
+Notably, for stars classified as supergiants, \Mv\ remains nearly constant across SpTs.
+The linear fit for \(M_V\) is generally robust and consistent under bootstrap analysis, despite notable scatter across all three LCs.
 Additionally, we found that for \(M_V\) most of the \numElim\ stars excluded based on quality criteria deviate significantly from the calibrations, highlighting the robustness of the selection process.

 Historically, the large observed scatter in $M_V$ for O-type stars was often attributed to significant uncertainties in distance estimates \citep[e.g.,][]{Moffat1998,Schroder2004,Martins2005}.
 In our study, we effectively remove distance uncertainty as a major source of dispersion.
 However, despite the use of high-precision \textit{Gaia} distances, the scatter in $M_V$ remains large, suggesting that intrinsic and systematic effects dominate the observed dispersion.
-As shown in Table~\ref{tableValues_LC_Mv}, most SpT bins exhibit dispersions above 0.2~mag with an average near 0.23~mag, significantly lower than the values reported by M05.
+As is shown in Table~\ref{tableValues_LC_Mv}, most SpT bins exhibit dispersions above 0.2~mag with an average near 0.23~mag, significantly lower than the values reported by M05.
 Notably, increasing the number of stars per bin does not reduce the scatter -- in fact, in some cases it increases -- suggesting that the dispersion is not purely statistical.
 This points toward a possible intrinsic spread in $M_V$, due to a stronger-than-anticipated dependence on secondary effects such as undetected or unresolved binarity, misclassification in LC, or even orientation effects.
 In particular, inclination-driven gravity darkening due to moderate or high stellar rotation could alter the observed flux distribution and inferred magnitudes \citep[see e.g.,][]{vonZeipel1924, Lamers1997, Abdul-Masih2023}.

 Stars identified as SB1 are scattered without any clear pattern relative to the calibration.
 A group of LC~IV–V stars with SpT O6, stand out a little brighter than the calibration value.
 These are discussed further in Sect.~\ref{LasSB1}.